 By Erin Marissa Russell

-How many times have you stepped outside in the morning to admire your garden only to discover a favorite plant has been chomped and gobbled by caterpillars?
+How many times have you stepped outside in the early morning to admire your garden only to discover a favorite plant has been chomped and gobbled by caterpillars?
 More often than not, you can find the guilty party napping in the shade of the remaining foliage, stuffed and drowsy after its feast.
-Although gardeners often accept caterpillars damaging their plants as an unavoidable nuisance that comes with the territory, in reality there’s lots you can do to put a stop to these tiny yet ravenous garden pests.
+Although gardeners often accept the caterpillar problem and the damage they cause as an unavoidable nuisance that comes with the territory, in reality there are a number of ways you can stop to these tiny yet ravenous garden pests.

-If you’re not sure how to identify caterpillar damage, you should know it’s time to search your plants for these wiggly villains whenever you see irregularly shaped holes with ragged edges in a plant’s foliage.
+The first step is to determine if you have a caterpillar infestation.
+If you’re not sure how to identify caterpillar damage, you should know it’s time to search your plants for these wiggly villains whenever you see irregularly shaped holes with ragged edges on the leaves of plants.
 Caterpillars that aren’t napping on the surface of the soil can often be found on the top or undersides of leaves or creeping along the plant’s stem, unless they’ve already fled the scene of the crime.

 While established plants can usually survive a substantial amount of caterpillar consumption, their greedy feeding is most dangerous for seedlings and young plants, which they can finish off completely.
-Caterpillars are also particularly troublesome in the vegetable garden, where the holes they leave behind after ravaging a lettuce bed, head of cabbage, or any type of leafy greens can render the harvested plant practically worthless.
+Caterpillars are also particularly troublesome in the vegetable garden, where the holes they leave behind after ravaging a lettuce bed, head of cabbage, or any type of leafy greens can render the vegetable crops practically worthless.

-Each one of the tips below is a proven method for stopping caterpillars in their tracks so you never have to mourn the obliteration of a favorite plant again.
+Each one of the tips below is a proven method of caterpillar control so you never have to mourn the obliteration of a favorite plant again.
 Don’t simply accept these garden vandals as inevitable—try a few of the techniques we describe here that appeal most to you, and your garden will be caterpillar-proof in no time.

 Option #1: Manually remove and execute the offending caterpillars.

 When you’re able to find the caterpillars that have been doing damage to your plants, take the opportunity to make sure they won’t be back.
 Simply throwing the caterpillar as far as your arm can send it may seem less cruel, but it doesn’t do much to stop these greedy gluttons from returning to do it all over again tomorrow.
 The no-fuss method for exterminating caterpillars is to simply squash them.
-However, you can also bring a bucket or bowl of soapy water with you to the garden and drop in all the caterpillars you’re able to apprehend.
+However, you can also bring a bucket of soapy water or a bowl of water with dish soap with you to the garden and drop in all the caterpillars you’re able to apprehend.